-There are two things that Todd and I require in the morning, a strong cup of coffee and a biscotti.
-The biscotti that we used to enjoy every morning was kicked out of the house along with everything else that was laced with gluten and dairy.
-We tried to replace the biscotti in our beloved morning routine with other gluten-free goodies but it just wasn’t the same.
+There are two things that Todd and I require in the morning: a strong cup of coffee and a biscotti.
+The biscotti recipe that we used to enjoy every morning was kicked out of the house along with everything else that was laced with gluten and dairy.
+We tried to replace the biscotti in our beloved morning routine with other gluten-free goodies but it just wasn't the same.
 A few weeks into our new lifestyle we decided that we had to hunt down the perfect gluten and dairy free replacement so that we could reclaim our morning ritual.
 We started at our local Whole Foods and Trader Joes but, we came up empty-handed and discouraged.
 It became obvious that reclaiming our morning meant breaking out my mixing bowl.
 We read and researched and mixed and tested until we had a winner!
-This biscotti is our favorite gluten and dairy free treat so far.
+This biscotti recipe is our favorite gluten and dairy free treat so far.

 Almond Carob Chip Biscotti: (dairy & gluten-free)

 2 cups Brown Rice Flour Mix (see below)

 1 cup granulated sugar

 ⅛ tsp. salt